Arrhythmias in Children

 How is an arrhythmia treated in a child?

 Medicines.
-Medicines can ease symptoms.
+Medicines can ease symptoms or suppress arrhythmias.

 Radiofrequency ablation.
 This procedure uses a special catheter to destroy the tissue causing the abnormal electrical signals.